We speak multiple languages :

 Do All Problematic Teeth Need to Be Extracted?

 Not necessarily.
-At Franklin Dental Centre, we focus on conservative treatment and saving natural teeth whenever possible.
+At Fort McMurray Smiles, we focus on conservative treatment and saving natural teeth whenever possible.
 Options like root canal therapy, crowns, and restorative procedures can often eliminate the need for removal.

 However, if the damage is too severe or risks your oral health, extraction may be the safest route.